 Sew the hem of the other sleeve in the same way.

 The hem of the bottom edge of the sweatshirt is done similarly.
 Prepare the hem knit - fold and sew it like this:

 Mark the point opposite to the seam as before.
 I also recommend marking quarter points on this piece.
 Fold the first mark on the seam so you can find the quarter points instantly.

 Mark the center of the front piece (and the back piece) on the bottom edge of the sweatshirt.
 Fold (roll) the hem in half and pin it to the bottom edge of the sweatshirt.
 Use your marks to align the pieces correctly.

-Pull free end of thread chain under the loops.
+Pull the free end of the thread chain under the loops.

 Measure the circumference of the neck opening with a tailor's tape.

 Multiply the circumference of the neck opening by 0.7 or 0.8 to find out the correct length of the knit strip.

 Sew the strip and mark its half-point with a small notch.